jump-dev/JuMP.jl/docs/src/manual/nlp.md

 constraints are always transformed to have a right-hand side of zero.

-This method of querying derivatives directly from a JuMP model is convenient for interacting with the model in a structured way, e.g., for accessing derivatives of specific variables.
+This method of querying derivatives directly from a JuMP model is convenient for interacting with the model in a structured way, for example, for accessing derivatives of specific variables.
 For example, in statistical maximum likelihood estimation problems, one is often interested in the Hessian matrix at the optimal solution, which can be queried using the [`NLPEvaluator`](@ref).